 Have you ever had bulgogi before?
 It’s a Korean dish that’s typically made by grilling marinated slices of beef.
 It’s absolutely delicious.
-Unfortunately, it’s also typically made with soy sauce and sugar.
 I decided to make an easier version of bulgogi at home using ground beef – and it turned out incredible!
 It’s sweet, savory and has that desired umami flavor.
 This ground beef bulgogi takes very little time to make – it’s an excellent weeknight dish.

 Can anyone relate or do I sound crazy?
 The only downside to my new morning routine – is that I want to go to sleep pretty much the moment that I get home from work.
 Instead, I veg out in front of the tv… until I eventually manage to peel myself off the couch and force myself into the kitchen.
 Once I’m in the kitchen, I whip up an easy dinner, like this bulgogi.
 Then, I go back to my comfortable couch, where I sit and happily eat my delicious food.

 - 1 tablespoon oil or fat of choice